 The FTC has warned companies offering IV therapy against making claims that are not supported by research, as regards efficacy for treating diverse diseases.

-iV Bars and similar companies commonly provide their services at events, such as ladies night-outs or bachelor parties, or in a spa-like setting.
-There is report of some clinics, including cancer clinics, also offering the treatment to patients.
+IV Bars and similar companies commonly provide their services at events, such as ladies’ night-outs or bachelor parties, or in a spa-like setting.
+There is a report of some clinics, including cancer clinics, also offering treatment to patients.

-Yet, there is no evidence that these cocktails may be more effective than regular vitamin supplements that cost just a tiny fraction of their prices for a month supply.
+Yet, there is no evidence that these cocktails may be more effective than regular vitamin supplements that cost just a tiny fraction of their prices for a month’s supply.